 - Economy car rental plus fuel costs will be reimbursed based on total cost and receipts provided up to travel cap.

 - Parking will not be reimbursed.
-Parking at the lodging event venues is free.
+Parking at the event venue is free.

 Lodging Provided by Symposium